 Residential 5/5 Adjustable Rate Mortgage (ARM)

-A 5/5 adjustable rate mortgage has a fixed rate for the first five years and rate adjustments after that once every five years.
+A 5/5 adjustable rate mortgage has an initial rate for the first five years and rate adjustments after that once every five years.
 This allows your payments to rise and fall with the economy, while still allowing you the ability to plan your budget accordingly.
 All ARMs have caps on them, meaning that your interest rate can only increase by a certain percentage.
 Our ARM can only increase by up to five percent.
 Many customers find that ARMs work to their advantage, offering lower interest rates in the short-term, allowing them time to earn more and plan accordingly moving forward.

 Our Take on the Residential ARM

 At Shore United Bank, we know that accomplishing your financial goals can seem impossible.
 That’s why we offer competitive mortgage rates and options.
-With our 5/5 ARM2 your interest rate will stay fixed at 3.875 percent for the first five years of your loan, and after that, the interest rate will be adjusted to suit the demands of the economy once every five years after that.
-So, based on a typical 30-year loan, our ARM rates will be adjusted up to six times, with a limit of increasing the interest rate by five percent total during the span of the loan’s lifetime.
+With our 5/5 ARM1 your interest rate will stay fixed for the first five years of your loan, and after that, the interest rate will be adjusted to suit the demands of the economy once every five years after that.
+So, based on a typical 30-year loan, our ARM rates will be adjusted up to five times, with a limit of increasing the interest rate by five percent total during the span of the loan’s lifetime.
 This option may allow you to have lower payments than a traditional fixed-rate mortgage and locks your interest rates in place for the first 60 months.
 With our ARM, you can accomplish your financial goals now while planning for the future.